IIHF World Junior Championship: Participating countries

-Canada, Finland, Sweden, and Czechoslovakia/Czechia have participated in all 44 IIHF Ice Hockey World Junior Championships as well as the three unofficial tournaments.
+Canada, Finland, Sweden, and Czechoslovakia/Czechia have participated in all 50 IIHF Ice Hockey World Junior Championships as well as the three unofficial tournaments.
 The United States has participated in all except the unofficial tournament in 1976.
 The USSR/CIS/Russia participated in all tournaments until the 2022 edition (having been suspended by the IIHF in February 2022 as a result of the Russian invasion of Ukraine).

 When Czechoslovakia peacefully split in 1993, Czechia remained in Pool A but Slovakia was placed in Pool C (now Division II).
 Slovakia was promoted to the top division for the 1996 Championships and has remained there since.

 When the Soviet Union broke up, Russia remained in Pool A, while all other former Soviet republics started competing in Pool C in 1993.

 Starting with the 1996 tournament, the competition was increased from an 8-team round-robin to the current 10-team format, including elimination rounds.
 Since then, Switzerland has become a regular participant.

 Germany has been a frequent participant in the top pool, having played there roughly half the time in the past decade.
-Latvia, Belarus, and Kazakhstan have also each made a number of top division appearances since the early 1990s.
-Less frequent top pool appearances have been made by Austria, Denmark, France, Japan, Norway, Poland and Ukraine.
+Belarus, Denmark, Kazakhstan, Latvia, and Norway have also each made a number of top division appearances since the early 1990s.
+Less frequent top pool appearances have been made by Austria, France, Japan, Poland and Ukraine.

-At the most recent championship, held in Canada in 2025, participating teams were Canada, Czechia, Finland, Germany, Kazakhstan, Latvia, Slovakia, Sweden, Switzerland, and the United States.
+At the most recent championship, held in the United States in 2026, participating teams were Canada, Czechia, Denmark, Finland, Germany, Latvia, Slovakia, Sweden, Switzerland, and the United States.